 Wayfindr Open Standard is a comprehensive set of guidelines, tools and technology to integrate audio navigation into existing digital navigation products.

 Wayfindr provides digital navigation makers (e.g. Google Maps) and owners of public spaces (e.g. a metro station) with the tools to provide visually impaired people with consistent, high quality digital navigation services.
 Wayfindr uses a sensor (beacons) network to track a person’s location and destination and activates the audio instructions on their mobile phone at the right time.

 In this way, Wayfindr enables visually impaired people to navigate the world using audio instructions from their smartphones.

 Wayfindr is one of the winners of the first societal challenge of d-LAB aiming at Empowering people with disabilities through mobile technologies.

-Once the challenge winners are announced, the d-LAB team starts working together with the teams behind the winning proposals in the ideation of the pilot project.
-The d-LAB pilot project aims to validate both the solution in a real-world context of use and its social and economic impact.
-The long term objective is to scale up successful pilots.
+Once the challenge winners were announced, the d-LAB team started working together with the team behind the winning proposal and has joined forces with ILUNION and University of Oslo in the ideation of the pilot project.
+The project aimed to validate both the solution in a real-world context of use and its social and economic impact.

-The main objective of Wayfindr pilot is to test Wayfindr Open Standard in order to guide visually impaired people through indoor spaces using audio instructions from their smartphones.
-More precisely, in order to validate the Standard it is foreseen to trial it in a retail environment in Barcelona with multiple shops and routes to travel.
+The main objective of this pilot was to test Wayfindr Open Standard in order to guide visually impaired people through indoor spaces using audio instructions from their smartphones.
+More precisely, in a retail environment in Barcelona with multiple shops and routes to travel.